jasonjb82/jasonjb82.github.io/about.md

 exist in it.
 I strive to help to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and make better decisions.</p>

-<p>I grew up in Ipoh, a former tin mining town in nothern Peninsular Malaysia.
-It is one of those towns
+<p>I grew up in <a href="https://en.wikipedia.org/wiki/Ipoh/">Ipoh</a>,
-with a small-city feel with big city values.
+a former tin mining town in nothern Peninsular Malaysia.
+It is one of those towns with a small-city feel with big city values.
 Constantly enchanted with majestic abrupt limestone hills clad with sparse vegetation, honeycombed with caves rising out of plains with patches of calm but deep waterbodies, I grew to love nature and the outdoors.</p>